IBM/Kubernetes-container-service-GitLab-sample/docs/deploy-with-docker-on-linuxone.md

 LinuxONE was built for open source so you can harness the agility of the open revolution on the industry’s most secure, scalable and high-performing Linux server.
 In this journey we will show how to run open source Cloud-Native workloads on LinuxONE

-It helps to start with a base OS image; in this case we will be using Ubuntu ([s390x/ubuntu](https://hub.docker.com/r/s390x/ubuntu/)).
-On top of which we will install GitLab.

 ## Included Components

 - [LinuxONE](https://www-03.ibm.com/systems/linuxone/open-source/index.html)